 Students are currently under no obligation to select the additional Options to fulfil this measure.
 However, in the interest of effective guidance, we feel it is important to advise you that some universities may look more favourably towards students who have this suite of qualifications due to the balanced curriculum it provides.
 That said, the requirements of universities are varied.
 If you are considering university it is important to think about what courses you may have an interest in following at degree level and ensure that you are choosing Options that facilitate this.
-It is also important to remember that universities will require a minimum grade, currently a grade C (or grade 4 under the new system), in both English and Mathematics.
+It is also important to remember that universities will require a minimum grade, currently a grade 4 in both English and Mathematics.

-The Russell Group, which represents 24 leading UK universities, currently publish the following guidance on pre-16 qualifications:
+The Russell Group, which represents 24 leading UK universities, share the following guidance on pre-16 qualifications: